-India is a very colorful country, and the definition doesn’t stem only from the brightness of women’s saris, but also from the culture, the traditions, the tales that populate the rich heritage of this unbelievable country.
+India is a very colourful country, and the definition doesn’t stem only from the brightness of women’s saris, but also from the culture, the traditions, the tales that populate the rich heritage of this unbelievable country.

 Manila is a tiny village that, apart from a breathtaking view of the Indian Himalayas, doesn’t really have many tourist attractions.
 If you want to visit luxurious royal palaces, Manila is not for you; if you are looking for a laid-back, natural spot, with the possibility to interact with locals without the intermediary “tourist way” that strives to show what local life looks like, here is your ideal destination.

 While dawdling about jungle lanes in the perpetual search of wild animals, it was casually mentioned the existence of two temples and the tale that makes them so unique and important for his community.
-He started talking randomly and confusedly, and I wasn’t paying particular attention, until I realized this was truly off-the-beaten track.
+He started talking randomly and confusedly, and I wasn’t paying particular attention until I realized this was truly off-the-beaten-track.

 It all began in Uttarakhand, where God, or better nine Gods (all sisters) were born.
-This state comprises of two regions, the Kumaoni and the Garhwali territories, and the story starts in Tella Manila temple, part of the Kumaoni land, around the 16° century.
-Please note that the word “Tella”, which means ‘downhill’, is my own direct transcription of how my friend pronounced it, I’m not sure how this is written in English as I think it can only be found in Hindi characters, or perhaps it even belongs only to their oral tradition.
+This state comprises two regions, the Kumaoni and the Garhwali territories, and the story starts in Tella Manila temple, part of the Kumaoni land, around the 16° century.
+Please note that the word “Tella”, which means ‘downhill’, is my own direct transcription of how locals pronounced it, I’m not sure how this is written in English as I think it can only be found in Hindi characters, or perhaps it even belongs only to their oral tradition.

 This temple is the sanctuary of Manila Devi, a woman God who, it’s believed, in the 16° century was used to speaking to the people who visited her.
 When the population in the Garhwali territory learned that the God was speaking, deemed appropriate to move her from the Kumaoni land to their own region.